Sharing The Journey

-United Spinal Association’s Affiliate Service Providers provide the full spectrum of clinical care, products and services, with an emphasis on spinal cord injury and disease (SCI/D).
-Search our valuable directory to discover service providers near you that specialize in optimizing the health, independence and quality of life of people with SCI/D.
+United Spinal Association’s Product & Service Providers offer the full spectrum of clinical care, products and services, with an emphasis on spinal cord injury and disease (SCI/D).
+Search the directory to discover service providers near you that specialize in optimizing the health, independence and quality of life of people with SCI/D.

 The Brain and Spinal Cord Injury Program (BSCIP) administers a statewide coordinated system of care to serve persons who have sustained moderate-to-severe traumatic brain and/or spinal cord injuries.
 The Program is mandated by Chapter 381, F.S., to provide eligible persons the opportunity to obtain the necessary rehabilitative services enabling them to be referred to a vocational rehabilitation program or to return to an appropriate level of functioning in their community.

 The Florida Spinal Cord Injury Resource Center (FSCIRC), established in January 1994, serves as the statewide clearinghouse of SCI resource information for persons who have survived an SCI, their families and friends, healthcare professionals, support groups, the media, and the general public.
 The purpose and benefits in operating such a center are to:

 - Help prevent secondary medical complications resulting from lack of knowledge.